nikolareljin/nomisma/docs/USER_GUIDE.md

 ### Step 2: AI Analysis

-The system automatically analyzes the captured image:
+The system automatically analyzes the obverse image and estimates value:

 - Identifies country, denomination, and year
 - Detects mint marks
 - Assesses condition and wear
 - Identifies defects or errors
 - Estimates authenticity
+- Estimates value range with comparisons

 This process takes 5-10 seconds.